[Pycama] Use explicit fill colour for missing values in L3 plots

 Missing data will now be plotted in a different colour (grey).
 With the colour tables that are used this should stand out as missing data. (dark grey is used for values higher than the range of the plot, light grey for values lower than the range, and middle grey for bad of missing values).
 The first two were already in place, and that is what you saw in the FRESCO plot.

-#9 Updated by Maarten Sneep 1 day ago
+#9 Updated by Maarten Sneep almost 4 years ago

 Here is the same day plotted with the updated code.